SoK: A Stratified Approach to Blockchain Decentralization: Hardware

-Decoupling Sybil resilience from physical requirements enables PoS nodes to run on generic hardware, \eg even home equipment.
-However, in practice portability drives PoS users to employ cloud services, which offer uptime and connectivity guarantees that a DIY configuration cannot.
-This trend is exacerbated when PoS systems apply penalties to absent users and uptime guarantees become of utmost importance to guarantee profitability.
-Therefore, the PoS \emph{resource} of interest is stake and the \emph{relevant parties} are hosting providers.
+\textbf{\emph{Virtual hardware.}} The emergence of mining data centers allowed for hashing power to be offered as a ``cloud'' service, effectively enabling miners to participate in block production without possessing their own hardware~\cite{magaki2016asic,tosh2017security}.
+The advent of PoS protocols reinforced this trend towards ``virtual'' hardware, by decoupling Sybil resilience from physical requirements.
+In theory, this enables PoS nodes to run on generic hardware, \eg even home equipment, but in practice, convenience often drives PoS users to employ cloud services, which offer uptime and connectivity guarantees that a DIY configuration cannot.
+This is exacerbated when PoS systems apply penalties to absent users and uptime guarantees become of utmost importance to guarantee profitability.
+Therefore, the \emph{resource} of interest in this category is again participating power (either in the form of hashing power or stake) and the \emph{relevant parties} are cloud providers.

-When nodes that control a large amount of stake are hosted by the same provider, significant hazards arise for all properties.
-First, the provider has access to the users' private keys and is able to create conflicting blocks (\emph{safety} hazard) or deanonymize users' \emph{privacy}.
+When nodes that control significant participating power are hosted by the same provider, significant hazards arise for all properties.
+First, the provider may have access to private keys and hence is able to create conflicting blocks (\emph{safety} hazard) or deanonymize users (compromising \emph{privacy}).
 Second, the provider controls the node's network access, so it could prohibit communication (\emph{liveness} hazard).
-Finally, it could also tamper with the system's \emph{stability}, \eg increasing price volatility via targeted interference or even stealing user assets.
+Finally, it could also tamper with the system's \emph{stability}, \eg increasing price volatility via targeted interference or even stealing user rewards.